Disability

 DisabIlITY AND LEAVING Care Thematic Interest Group

-Convener: Prof Dr Berni Kelly (Queen’s University Belfast, Northern Ireland)
+Convener: Prof Berni Kelly (Queen’s University Belfast, Northern Ireland)

-It is intended that the group will be broad-based and interdisciplinary, with a wide focus, including:
+The group is broad-based and interdisciplinary, with a wide focus, including:

 • Regional and national policy impacting on support for disabled care leavers across childcare, leaving care and disability fields.